 One of the many reasons that prevent people from consulting a business solicitor could be money.
 If you have a small business, you might not need an in-house team of expensive lawyers.
 You can outsource professional people for advice from time to time.
-Keep reading to know more.
+That’s the job of an attorney, to get matters interpreted and resolved for your company.
+You can learn more about different legal structures here.

 Patents and trademarks